perladvent/perldotcom/content/article/perl-and-cgi.md

 }
 ```

-And the output will look something like this:
+What we get could look something like this, minus a few fields for sake of privacy and brevity:

 ```text
 GATEWAY_INTERFACE